Alb-Ard/dist-sys-dubito-online/docs/report.md

    capable of communicating with other in-game players;
    * Focus points of these tests would be whether a peer would exchange messages, how the peer network would handle each update and making sure that each peer in the network would be UP-TO-DATE during their turn.

-- how were individual components **_unit_-test**ed?
-- how was communication, interaction, and/or integration among components tested?
-- how to **_end-to-end_-test** the system?
-    * e.g. production vs. test environment

-- for each test specify:
-    * rationale of individual tests
-    * how were the test automated
-    * how to run them
-    * which requirement they are testing, if any

-> recall that _deployment_ __automation__ is commonly used to _test_ the system in _production-like_ environment

-> recall to test corner cases (crashes, errors, etc.)

 ### Acceptance test
 Manual testing was performed in order to: